RamokTVL/RamokSelfbot-Rewrite/README.md

    - Create a Youtube API key here : https://console.developers.google.com/

-   - And you can change the prefix in the config.json only for now but for V2 you will can change it directly from the selfbot.

    - (You can modify embed color in the selfbot without restarting !)